alchemyplatform/aa-sdk/site/packages/aa-core/signers/utils/wrapSignatureWith6492.md

 # wrapSignatureWith6492

-Allows you to generate a signature in [ERC-6492](https://eips.ethereum.org/EIPS/eip-6492) format which is useful to verifying signatures of undeployed smart contract accounts.
+Allows you to generate a signature in [ERC-6492](https://eips.ethereum.org/EIPS/eip-6492) format which is useful to verifying signatures of undeployed smart accounts.

 ## Usage